 - In July 1518, the so-called “Dancing Plague” hit Strasbourg, France.
 Large numbers of people took to dancing in the streets for days on end, and some of them dropped dead from exhaustion;

-- In 1692, several young girls in Salem, Massachusetts began having fits, a phenomenon that was blamed on witches practising their dark arts.
-Burnings at the stake followed; and,
+- In 1692, several young girls in Salem, Massachusetts began having fits, a phenomenon that was blamed on witches practicing their dark arts.
+Hangings followed; and,

 - In November 1938, two women in Halifax, England reported they had been attacked by a mysterious man wielding a mallet and having bright buckles on his shoes.
 Within days, other similar reports came in to police.
 Then, one of the first victims confessed she had injured herself to gain attention.
 She and several others went to prison on convictions of causing public mischief.

 More recently, there have been outbreaks of mass laughing and fainting that defy explanation other than that they are the result of contagious hysteria.
 It’s a strange phenomenon, but it seems the most likely explanation of the goings on in Mattoon in 1944.

 - “Mrs. Kearney and her Daughter First Victims.”
 Mattoon Daily Journal-Gazette, September 2, 1944.

 - “Outbreak!: The Encyclopedia of Extraordinary Social Behavior.”
 Hilary Evans, Robert E. Bartholomew, Anonamlist Books, 2009, page 353.